liamchampton/go-cli-gpt/README.md

 ```

 Ask your first question:

 ```bash
 ./go-cli-gpt question
 > Enter your question: <your-question>
 ```

+> **Note:** To ask a question using the local model, you can use the `--local` flag.
+This will generate text based on the local model you have installed.

 Create your first AI generated image: